quantmind/dispatchers/README.md

-# dispatcher
+# dispatchers

-A simple dispatcher trait for Rust.
+A simple message dispatcher trait for Rust and some implementations.

 ## Examples